Students Head Toward STEM in K-12 Programs

 In weeklong day or overnight aeronautics and rocketry summer camps, students build gliders, explore air traffic control and delve into rocket science.

-Arizona Science of Baseball (Grades 5-8)
+Arizona Science of Sport (Grades 5-8)

 The science behind the game – statistics, trajectories and elasticity – comes to life for at-risk middle school students as they connect a love of baseball and STEM.